Raz-Dahan/pipelines/README.md

 Streamlined CI/CD Pipelines using different platforms

 ### Kubernetes Pipeline
-☸️ Elevate your CI/CD game with our Kubernetes pipeline.
-This is where the magic happens – a holistic approach that integrates Docker, Docker Compose, Helm, Terraform, Prometheus, and Grafana without any downtime and with separate stage for addintional steps to ensure maximum efficiency and reliability.
+☸️ Kubernetes pipeline that integrates Docker, Docker Compose, Helm, Terraform, Prometheus, and Grafana without any downtime and with separate stage for addintional steps to ensure maximum efficiency and reliability.

 **What sets our Kubernetes Pipeline apart:**
 - 🛠️ **Infrastructure as Code**: Leverage Terraform to define your infrastructure in code and achieve consistency across deployments.